Aeron/fish-functions/README.md

 ### > vpn

-Faster way to handle existing PPTP/L2TP connections in macOS.
-Not so usable for L2TP, because of a shared key.
+Faster way to handle existing PPTP/L2TP connections in macOS. _Not so usable for L2TP_, because of a shared key.

 Usage: `vpn [list | start <connection> | stop <connection> | switch <connection>]`